velask9/javascript-react-1/Assignments.md

 # Ex.
 4: Like Counter
 Callback arrow functions are used to send data from a child component and back to the parent component.

-The [Type 9](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type9.js) component shows how handle when a [child](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Child.js) component callback back to the parent.
+The [Type 9](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type9.js) component shows how handle a callback function when a [child](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Child.js) component fires a callback function to the parent.

 Copy and paste the `Tweets` and `Tweet` components to the Ex4 directory in your Student directory.
 Modify the `Tweet` component to include a 'Like' button.
-The `Tweets` component has state that keeps track of the total number of likes.
+The `Tweets` component has [state](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type9.js#L8) that keeps track of the total number of likes.

 ![](./docs/ex4.png)